At a Glance

 Your walking tour begins at the oldest continuously occupied public building in the United States — built ca. 1610 and the only Spanish colonial structure spared in the 1680 Pueblo Revolt, when allied Indigenous nations drove 2,500 Spaniards out of New Mexico.
 Don Diego de Vargas led the bloodless reconquest twelve years later.

-Best of Santa Fe Private Walking Tour · Viator BR 1377027517 · 2–3 hours.
+Best of Santa Fe Walking Tour · Viator BR 1377027517 · 1:00 PM · 2–2.5 hours · meet at Soldiers’ Monument on the Plaza by 12:50 PM.
 Palace of the Governors, Cathedral Basilica of St. Francis, the Plaza, and the surrounding adobe neighborhood.

 Dinner · 7:00 PM